Eligibility – your project

 Your business should be eligible for funding if it’s a trading SME based in the North of Tyne area.

 Accessing the North of Tyne Innovation Recovery Grant is very straightforward – you could have a decision on your grant application within a few weeks.
-Time is running out to apply, so make sure you have the documentation you need to apply.

 Apply for a grant